themaddog1068/family_center_installer/PROJECT_DOC.md

 This repository contains the installer for the Family Center application - a digital photo frame and slideshow system designed to run on Raspberry Pi devices.
 The project has evolved through multiple versions to address various challenges and improve the user experience.

+Wea re trying to install the app that can be found in the family_center repo.
+We are looking for a way to take a version of the app and oush it to the family_center_installer repo and an automaed installer for it that you can easily run.

 ## 📋 Project Goals

 1. **Universal Installation**: Create a one-command installer that works on any Raspberry Pi